1oly/AeroAcoustics.jl/paper/paper.md

 [^1]: An overview can be found here: [`beamforming-tools`](https://github.com/eac-ufsm/beamforming-tools)

 `AeroAcoustics.jl` is the fast, entry-level open source software package, that fills the gap between the existing codebases available online.
-It has already been used in publications [@Fischer2022; @Verges; @Fischer2023], for research and commercial activities at the [Poul la Cour Wind Tunnel](https://www.plct.dk), and also in teaching [46600 Aeroacoustics](https://github.com/1oly/46600_aeroacoustics).
+It has already been used in publications [@Fischer2022; @Verges; @Fischer2023], a PhD thesis [@LylloffPhD], for research and commercial activities at the [Poul la Cour Wind Tunnel](https://www.plct.dk), and also in teaching [46600 Aeroacoustics](https://github.com/1oly/46600_aeroacoustics).

 # Example
 To use the methods included in `AeroAcoustics.jl`, an `Environment` struct must be defined.
 This holds essential information about the computational domain, microphone array geometry and measurement data.
 The `Environment` struct is used by most functions in the `AeroAcoustics.jl` package, which makes it easy to add new methods and algorithms, because the required input is typically stored in `Environment`.
 Below is an example of this: